LexiYin-mh/T2I-ICL-Low-Semantic/README.md

   - **`model`**: Specifies the model for fine-tuning.
   - **`shot`**: Defines the number of demonstration examples included in each training prompt.
   - **`prompt_type`**: Selects the type of prompt to use.
 Available options include:
     - `default`: The standard prompt design as described in our paper.
-    - `misleading`: Introduces misleading information in the textual input of each demonstration, as detailed in the appendix.
-    - `cot` (Chain of Thought): Incorporates multi-step inference prompts, prompting the model to generate reasoning steps ("let's think step by step") before the final output.
-    - `exact`: Directly provides the ground truth label as the textual input.
-    - `caption`: Replaces images in the prompt with their corresponding captions.
-    - `instruct`: Adds an additional sentence explicitly stating the relationship between textual input and visual output in each demonstration.
+Currently only supports 'default' type since it's designed for CoT fine-tuning.
   - **`gen_mode`**: Determines the output mode of the model, with two options:
     - `image`: The model generates an image output.
   - **`ft_mode`**: The fine-tuning mode used in the experiment, with two options: